 Illustrative maps are also required and can include plat maps showing the location of the nominated property or the boundaries of a district, U.S.G.S.
 Topographic Quadrangle maps showing the location of the property, or Sanborn Fire Insurance maps.
 Optional maps may include sketch site maps, and floor or architectural plans.
 Label the various buildings and important features associated with the property and include the property name and address on the map.

-For examples of completed nomination forms for properties currently listed on the Spokane Register, visit our website at www.historicspokane.org.
-All Spokane Register nomination forms have been scanned and uploaded to the www.historicspokane.org website.
+To view examples of completed nomination forms for properties currently listed on the Spokane Register, visit our website.
+All Spokane Register nomination forms have been scanned and uploaded and are available for public viewing.